Nevada Asset Protection Trust

 Comparing Nevada Asset Protection Trusts to DAPTs in Other States

-Currently, you can set up a domestic asset protection trust in eighteen states, including South Dakota, Ohio, Michigan, Alaska, and Hawaii.
+Currently, you can set up a domestic asset protection trust in twenty states, including South Dakota, Ohio, Michigan, Alaska, and Hawaii.
 So how does Nevada compare to other states that recognize self-settled spendthrift trusts?

 South Dakota